-Two American psychology professors did a 20-year study, and found that human relationships are the decisive factor determining life span.
-They said relationships are more important than diet, exercise, and medical examinations.
+Two American psychology professors did a 20-year study and found that human relationships are the decisive factor determining life span.
+They said good relationships are more important than diet, exercise, and medical examinations.

 Due to poor relationships, one’s heart may be filled with anger, resentment, and hostility, which lead the sympathetic nerves to an agitated condition, and excessive adrenaline.